-"Then let's go have fun and eat hotdogs!"
-Nicole cheered.
+"Then let's go have fun and eat hotdogs," Nicole cheered.
 The boys shouted their approval, which made Haydn yelp and Danny smile.

 Raymond turned his attention to the towheaded boys.
-He was familiar with them after meeting them at Danny's birthday party a couple of months ago.
+He was familiar with them after meeting them at Dane's birthday party a couple of months ago.
 He offered the boys his hand, which they both shook like little men.

 "We'll find out," Nicole replied with a smile.

 Raymond nodded.
 "Be careful," he cautioned them and patted Dane on the shoulder as a greeting.
 She smiled at him before turning her attention elsewhere.

 Dane thought Katrina's dog was bigger than she remembered, but that was expected.
 She hadn't seen the creature in months.
 She remembered the dog was friendly and Haydn was affable.
 In fact, Haydn had yet to meet a person or dog he didn't like.